Ongoing Entertainment & Activities

 Enjoy a complimentary morning hula class out on Waikiki Beach Walk’s Plaza.
 All ages and skill levels welcome.
 Learn about oli or Hawaiian chant of welcoming, 5 basic hula steps and their meaning before diving into learning the choreography to a Hawaiian song.

-Please register for our class on
+Please register for our class on Eventbrite.

 Mele Hali’a “To Recall Fondly”